msalvati1997/mf_devfile/README.md

 ## Waitqueue
 -----------------------------

-For the implementation of synchronous blocking work it was necessary to use waitqueues.
+To implementate the synchronous blocking work it was necessary to use waitqueues.
 There are two different queues for each stream (low/high priority).
 The API was used to manage the queues: